mnr/writing-wip/kwak-anthology.md

 "I can get a search warrant if necessary," tries Araci.
 "I can have you audited and put your non-profit status on hold."

-The gray humanoid abruptly acquires nuances of life.
-The head tracks Araci's movement; the left hand fidgets.
+The gray humanoid abruptly gains nuances of life.
+Its head tracks Araci's movement; its left hand fidgets.
 The right hand moves an unseen control.
 It speaks.

 “Detective Araci, we’re not stupid.
 Please don’t threaten us with legal action you can’t follow up on,” says whoever is behind the puppet.
 “However, since you’re investigating what happened to Dakota, I want to make sure you’re aware of all the facts.”